51st Battalion, Far North Queensland Regiment: RFSU

 The current mission of the 51st Battalion, FNQR is that of an RFSU, with the unit tasked with conducting land based and littoral surveillance and reconnaissance in support of national security operations in the inhospitable areas along the northern coast of Australia.
 As the regiment's name suggests, it is responsible for patrolling the north of Queensland, with its Area of Responsibility covering from Cardwell in north Queensland, north to the Torres Strait, including Cape York and the Gulf Country and west to the Northern Territory border; in total some 640000 sqkm.

 On 1 March 2010, 51FNQR became part of the re-raised 6th Brigade.
-It is currently manned by reservists supported by a cadre of regular personnel.
+It is currently composed of reservists supported by a cadre of regular personnel.
 A high proportion of the regiment's personnel are Indigenous Australians.
 On 4 October 2018, all three RFSUs were grouped together as part of a new formation headquarters, the Regional Force Surveillance Group.
 The new formation came into being at a parade held at Larrakeyah Barracks in Darwin.